MUSC-TBIC/etude-engine/README.rst

 Several sample configurations are provided in the config/ folder.
-Each long name for an annotation description should be unique due to how Python’s configuration parser works.
-XPath’s should also be unique within a config file but do not programmitically need to be.
+Each long name for an annotation description should be unique due to how Python's configuration parser works.
+XPath's should also be unique within a config file but do not programmitically need to be.
 The begin and end attribute are required for a pattern to be scorable.

 ::

    [ Long Name or Description ]
    Parent:         (optional; useful for merging multiple child types together for scoring) Short Name:     (optional; useful for displaying as column output name and merging
                       multiple XPaths into a single scoring category)
-   XPath:            (required; pattern used by XPath to find annotation) Begin Attr:     (required; beginning or start offset attribute name) End Attr:       (required; end offset attribute name) Text Attr:      (optional; not used by anything currently)
+   XPath:          (required for XML; pattern used by XPath to find annotation) Begin Attr:     (required; beginning or start offset attribute name) End Attr:       (required; end offset attribute name) Text Attr:      (optional; not used by anything currently)